Angelina Jolie’s Anti-Aging Beauty And Skincare Secrets

 Daily Sunscreen Use

-Jolie, who used to smoke during her twenties, gave that up and makes an effort to avoid excessive sun exposure.
+Jolie, who used to smoke during her 20s, gave that up and makes an effort to avoid excessive sun exposure.
 Both smoking and tanning promote premature wrinkles.

 “She’s been so good about using sunscreen from such an early age to protect her skin,” Dr. Rand said.
 “She’s also good about wearing hats, which is so important.”